ARDG-NRAO/libra-containers/README.md

 ```
 singularity build --sandbox --fakeroot --fix-perms my_container_folder libra-cuda-12.2.0-devel-rockylinux8_readonly.def
 ```
 The `--fakeroot` flag allows you root access within the container which we need to install the dependencies for development.
 The `--fix-perms` will allow you for you to remove the directory structure without needing higher privileges (sudo/su).
+T

 ## Running the code from within the container
 The application can be used as an app or via the commandline.
 In order to access the application via commandline you can launch a `shell` inside the container as follows.
 This allows you to edit code and build the application once again should you need it